 Due to the geographical location of Latvia, the cuisine is very influenced by Russia, or is it the other way round?
-I won’t go into Russian occupation and Latvian history which also would weigh in on the cuisine.
+We will also avoid the elephant in the room that Russia forcefully occupied Latvia for way too many years.

-Pashka is a rich dessert, but has a delicate balance of flavours.
+Pashka is a rich dessert with a delicate balance of flavours.
 You don’t want to make it too tangy with too much citrus zest.
 You can’t be heavy handed with the almonds or you add too much crunch to the creamy smooth texture.

 I made half of the recipe this year.
 As much as I love Pashka, we find it hard with just the three of us, to get through it all with all the other additional Easter treats around.
 This is why my Pashka is a little ‘flatter’ than it should be in look.

 Hot Cross Bun Icecream – too perfect for words

 Easter Chocolate Mud Cakes – with pretty flower icing

 Three Easter Cocktails – will get your bunny hopping